KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 #### La Nonna

-I googled "Best restaurant in Belton."
+The evening before the meet, I googled "Best restaurant in Belton."
 The answer was La Nonna.

 Mom wasn't too sure about the place, until the bread came out.
 It was heavenly.